 CSHCS helps persons with chronic health problems by providing:

-- Coverage and referral for specialty services based on the person's health problems.
+- Coverage and referral for specialty services based on the person's health conditions.

 - Family centered services to support you in your role as primary caretaker of your child.

-- Community-based services to help you care for your child at home and maintain normal routines.
+- Community-based referrals to help you care for your child at home and maintain normal routines.

 - Culturally competent services which demonstrate awareness of cultural differences.